Liverpool's Mane equals Drogba's Champions League record against Villarreal, behind Real Madrid's Benzema

 Should Mane find the net in the reverse fixture at the Estadio de la Ceramica, the 30-year-old would eclipse the Ivorian’s record.

-After impressing for 73 minutes, the 2021 Africa Cup of Nations winners was subbed off for Diogo Jota, while receiving a clapping ovation from the home fans.
+After impressing for 73 minutes, the 2021 Africa Cup of Nations winners was subbed off for Diogo Jota, while receiving an ovation from the home fans.

-As things stand, the Egypt international is just three behind both the Ivorian and Argentine for the most goals netted in the Champions League for an English side (36 goals each).
+As things stand, the Egypt international is just three behind both Drogba and Sergio Aguero's record for the most goals netted in the Champions League for an English side (36 goals each).

 For the La Liga side, Bayern Munich-slaying Samuel Chukwueze played for 72 minutes before making way for Senegal’s Boulaye Dia.
-That same time, Cote d’Ivoire’s Serge Aurier was introduced for Dani Parejo.
+At the same time, Cote d’Ivoire’s Serge Aurier was introduced for Dani Parejo.

 Elsewhere, Algeria international Aissa Mandi was an unused against the English Premier League outfit.